pbollhorn/datastruktur-portfolio/README.md

 This repo has been deployed to GitHub pages: https://pbollhorn.github.io/datastruktur-portfolio

 This way the JavaScript files can be imported in my other repos.
 E.g. **grid.js** is imported in **model.js** in **game-of-life** repo like this:

 ```javascript
 import Grid from "https://pbollhorn.github.io/datastruktur-portfolio/grid/grid.js";
 ```

-NB: This way of importing works in the browser, but not in Node.js.
+NB: This way of importing only works in the browser, not in Node.js.